Electric System Input Data¶

 MinimumStorage |

-Minimum energy that can be stored by the ESS unit |
+Minimum amount of energy that can be stored by the ESS unit |

 GWh |